 The history of Champa has been a sensitive matter in Vietnamese national discourse, in a way that directly mirrors the representation of Cham in Vietnamese museums.
 Bruce Lockhart’s (2011) study of the historiography of Champa explains the different ways in which Vietnamese scholars have approached this topic since the 1950s.
 Studies published between 1950 and 1960 mentioned Vietnamese aggressiveness towards Champa and were rather sympathetic towards Champa’s loss of its territories due to their criticism of the Vietnamese feudal system, but the fall of Champa was still described as “becoming a part of the ‘great national family (of Dai Viet)’” (Lockhart 2011: 17).
 In studies published between 1960 and 1970, Vietnamese military campaigns against Champa were often omitted.
 Studies published in the 1980s mentioned Vietnamese southern expansion and the annexation of Champa territories, yet the occupation of Champa land was described as a result of self-defence needs or peaceful extensions of Dai Viet national territory.
 Recent studies have discussed the absorption of Champa by the Vietnamese more openly, but still in similar terms; colonisation is depicted as migration, annexation as coexistence, and assimilation as cultural exchange between two ethnic groups, with an emphasis on the Viet-Cham hybrid culture of central Vietnam (Lockhart 2011: 16-22).
 This may be one contributing factor to the few shifts that have appeared in the dominant national discourse, as represented in Vietnamese museums.

 Vietnamese museums make few links between Champa’s magnificent historical heritage and contemporary Cham society.
-Champa is usually represented as an ancient kingdom which left beautiful sculptures, reliefs and temple complexes.
-Its artistic achievements and sophistication are highlighted but its history is rarely explained.
+Champa is usually represented as an ancient kingdom, which left beautiful sculptures, reliefs and temple complexes.
+Its artistic achievements and sophistication are highlighted, but its history is rarely explained.
 Champa’s sculptures are categorized according to their artistic style, such as the Tra Kieu style or the Tap Man style, and not according to dynasties.
 This contrasts with the widespread categorisation of Vietnamese history in museums and school textbooks according to imperial dynasties (Sutherland 2010).
 The socio-political backgrounds and influences that characterise a particular artistic style, such as links to India or the Khmer Empire, are generally not explained.
 Neither are the Cham represented as the descendants of Champa, or as an ethnic group alongside artefacts from Champa.
 Instead, contemporary Cham culture is shown in ethnographic exhibitions as the culture of one of Vietnam’s fifty-four official ethnic groups.

 Previous research found that the national history museums in Hanoi and Ho Chi Minh City did not engage with Champa as part of their national narrative (Sutherland 2010, 125), and that remained the case in 2017.
 As with the rest of the permanent exhibition, the Champa displays have changed little in the last decade.
 The National History Museum in Hanoi is still organised chronologically according to Dai Viet’s imperial dynasties, and the Champa civilisation is presented separately in aesthetic and not historical terms.
 The sole information panel introduces selected examples of Champa sculpture dating from the 7th-13th centuries ‘in order to help visitors better understand the famous ancient Champa artistic culture’.
 In the Vietnamese language text, this is placed within the cultural and artistic diversity of Vietnam as a community of ethnic minorities (which is better rendered in French than in the English translation).
 The Champa past and the Cham ethnic minority in the present are thereby discursively linked, but none of the historical detail is filled in and no Cham are given a voice in interpreting the past.